WildernessLabs/Documentation/docs/Meadow/Getting_Started/Deploying_Meadow/index.md

 # Deploying Meadow OS

-Your Meadow board comes with the operating system pre-installed.
+Your Meadow board needs an operating system installed before you can deploy applications.
+You'll need to flash the OS before using Meadow.

-When Meadow OS updates are released, you will flash the latest version to your Meadow board.
+As well, Meadow OS updates are released, you will flash the latest version to your Meadow board.
 This step only needs to be done once per update of Meadow OS.

 The [Meadow OS](https://www.wildernesslabs.co/downloads?f=/Meadow_Beta/MeadowOS.zip) is distributed in two files: **Meadow.OS_Kernel.bin** and **Meadow.OS_Runtime.bin**.

+The first time you flash the Meadow OS to your board, you'll need to reboot Meadow and wait 20 minutes to allow Meadow to format the flash.

 ## Installing dfu-util